Diseases & Conditions : The Child Having Surgery

+Blood pressure monitor.
 Blood pressure is measured using a cuff placed on your child's arm or leg.
 Periodically, a blood pressure monitor pumps up the cuff and measures the blood pressure.
 Some children need continuous blood pressure monitoring.
 This can be done using a small catheter (small tube) in one of your child's arteries.

 How often will I be able to visit in the ICU?

 Ask someone on your child's healthcare team, when you first arrive, about visiting hours.
 If needed, ask about services provided to families (such as social workers or chaplains, child life specialist, and telephone numbers to call from home) when you cannot be there with your child.